 - The DAX Index comprised of the 30 largest and most traded companies in Germany.

 - The European Dividend Aristocrats list entails European stocks with 10+ consecutive years of dividend increases.
 The stock should be a member of the S&P Europe 350 Index, which is a kind of S&P 500 version for the European stock market.

 - The Berkshire Hathaway portfolio, the portfolio of Warren Buffett’s holding company

 - The Dogs of the Dow is based top-10 high yield dividend stocks of the Dow Jones 30.

-- The Monthly Dividend Stock list, the 32 US-based stocks that pay dividend every month.
+- The Monthly Dividend Stock list, the 32 US-based stocks that pay a dividend every month.